Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 ```html
 <input value="Hey" readonly />
 ```
 For an input, `readonly` means just that: you can read it, but you can't change the text value.
+Hence, "read-only".

 How about these lines of code?
 What do you think will happen?
 ```html
 <div>My Text</div>
 <div hidden>My Text</div>
 ```
+{% toggle %}
-Well, "My Text" showed up only once.
+"My Text" only shows up once.
 The second one was hidden.
+{% endtoggle %}

 ***